evoogle-dotcom/Evoogle.Core/ReadMe.md

 - **Cloneable**.
 Deep clone framework with the following built-in implementations available:
   - JSON serialization/deserialization of the source object to create a deep clone of the source object.
+- **Coercion**.
+Implicit type coercion library.
 - **Extensions**.
 Useful extension methods for .NET types.
 - **NTree**.
 N-Ary tree library.
 - **Reflection**.
 Useful utility level classes to make working with .NET reflection classes easier.

 ## Evoogle.XUnit

-Evoogle XUnit is a unit testing library using the features of the excellent [xunit](https://github.com/xunit/xunit) library to standardize unit testing by defining abstractions/implementations of unit test classes that break the unit test down into the following fundamental steps of a unit test:
+Evoogle XUnit is a unit testing library using the features of the excellent [xunit v3](https://github.com/xunit/xunit) library to standardize unit testing by defining abstractions/implementations of unit test classes that break the unit test down into the following fundamental steps of a unit test:

 - *Arrange*
 - *Act*